KhaledNowara/BattleShipOnline-Offline/README.md

 # BattleShipOnline-Offline
-This is a simple battleships game application msde using java.
-The game offfers offline and online mode
+This is a simple battleships game application made using java.
+The game offfers offline and online mode.
-#Description
+# Description
 the server package contains the server side and the headsup package contains the client side code and resources

 # Technologies used